wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 }
 ```

-The unique thing about this model from the previous example is that the `saveUsername` function expects a String parameter that represents the new username.
-The view will be responsible for passing the User Name textbox value to this function when it is called.
+The unique thing about this model from the previous example is that the `saveUsername` function expects a String parameter representing the new username.
+The view code will pass the Username textbox value to this function.

 Finally, we'll use the same approach to build error models for the `loadingError` and `savingError` states.
-These models will need to provide an error message String and a `retry()` action for the user to press in case of error.
-For the `savingError`, an additional `UserData` property is needed for the view to display along with the error.
+These models will need to provide an error message String and a `retry()` action for the user to press in case of an error.
+For the `savingError`, an additional user data property is needed for the view to display along with the error.
 The `savingError` model will also have a `cancel()` action that will allow the user to go back to editing.

 ```swift
 struct LoadingErrorModel {